Alejogb1/job-board/blog-data/how-do-i-batch-batches-of-graphs-in-pytorch-geometric.md

 id: "how-do-i-batch-batches-of-graphs-in-pytorch-geometric"
 ---

-Okay, so let's tackle the challenge of batching batches of graphs in PyTorch Geometric.
+, so let's tackle the challenge of batching batches of graphs in PyTorch Geometric.
 This isn't an everyday occurrence, but it crops up when you’re dealing with nested data structures or hierarchical processing – I remember facing this exact issue when working on a project involving multi-scale graph analysis for a complex system simulation a while back.
 The key here is to understand how PyTorch Geometric (PyG) handles batching and then strategically apply it across different levels of your data.

 PyG primarily uses the `torch_geometric.data.Batch` class to efficiently batch individual graphs.
 It essentially stacks node features, edge indices, and edge attributes while maintaining the necessary structural information to treat the batch as a single, larger graph for computation.
-However, when you're dealing with batches *of* batches, it's not as straightforward as simply passing a list of `Batch` objects to another `Batch` constructor.
+However, when you're dealing with batches _of_ batches, it's not as straightforward as simply passing a list of `Batch` objects to another `Batch` constructor.
 You'll likely find yourself in a situation where you have multiple smaller batches of graphs, and you want to group them into a larger meta-batch, perhaps for parallel processing or hierarchical model application.
 The core difficulty lies in correctly managing the offsets and indices when consolidating these already batched graphs.

 Let’s illustrate this with a hypothetical scenario.
-Imagine you have several batches, each containing 5 graphs, and you now want to create a batch of these batches, resulting in a larger batch of, say, 25 total graphs effectively (5 batches * 5 graphs per batch = 25 total graphs).
+Imagine you have several batches, each containing 5 graphs, and you now want to create a batch of these batches, resulting in a larger batch of, say, 25 total graphs effectively (5 batches \* 5 graphs per batch = 25 total graphs).
 This can't be done by directly concatenating the existing batch objects or feeding a list of `Batch` objects into `torch_geometric.data.Batch`.
 You will have to manually combine the tensors, and then create a new batch object.

 Here’s how we approach it: